ocaml/flexdll/README.md

 The flag `FLEXDLL_RTLD_GLOBAL` means that the symbols exported by the opened DLL can be used to resolve relocations for DLLs to be opened later on.
-The flag `FLEXDLL_RTLD_NOEXEC` opens the DLL is a special mode, disabling the automatic loaded of dependencies and the FlexDLL resolution pass.
+The flag `FLEXDLL_RTLD_NOEXEC` opens the DLL is a special mode, disabling the automatic loading of dependencies and the FlexDLL resolution pass.
 This is useful if you want to open a DLL only to check whether it defines some symbol.